pinobatch/little-things-gb/bdos/README.md

 So far, these call numbers are supported:

 - `c = 0`: End program (also `rst $00`)
+- `c = 1`: Wait for key input, return ASCII code in A and L.
+  Possible results from the Game Boy buttons are in `abhjkl\t\r`.
 - `c = 2`: Write ASCII character in E to the terminal.
 The terminal is a 20 by 18 character tty supporting backspace ($08), return ($0D), newline ($0A), and form feed ($0C).